wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'and believe the apocalypse can be delayed by sacrificing humans', 'and herd DINOSAURS',
     'and worship a titanic LIZARD',
-    'because they are only here for their coming of age journey', 'with their advanced technology',
+    'during their coming of age journey',
+    'with their advanced technology',
     'and worship a DEMON in disguise',
   ];